isomerpages/nrf-corp/_programmes/CREATE.md

 ## Campus for Research Excellence and Technological Enterprise (CREATE) ##

 An international collaboratory, the **Campus for Research Excellence and Technological Enterprise (CREATE)** houses research centres set up by top universities.
-Its modern laboratory design has also won CREATE a Laboratory of the Year award.
+Its sustainable and modern laboratory design has received the 'Laboratory of the Year' award.

 At CREATE, researchers from diverse disciplines and backgrounds work closely together to perform cutting-edge research in strategic areas of interest, for translation into practical applications that can lead to positive economic and societal outcomes for Singapore.